mynameiseric4/MeepleFinder/README.md

 ## Business Understanding
 Whether you are into board games or not, board gaming is a growing industry with nearly $1.2 billion in sales in 2015 in the U.S. and Canada alone (https://icv2.com/articles/news/view/35150/hobby-games-market-nearly-1-2-billion).
 Also, new board games are being produced every week  making it hard to stay on top of what's available.
-Lastly, board games are expensive and bulky, so when you do but a new board game, you want to make sure it's the right one.
+Lastly, board games are expensive and bulky, so when you do buy a new board game, you want to make sure it's the right one.
 This is where Meeple Finder comes in.

 ## Data Understanding
 The data I collected was from boardgamegeek.com.
 I scraped data for over 13,000 board games with such information as complexity, mechanisms, publishers, etc. I also collected user ratings data for every user in the state of Washington, about 1200 users.